 FIGURE 1.
-U.S. and Canada over the global financial crisis
+U.S. AND CANADA OVER THE GLOBAL FINANCIAL CRISIS

-NOTE.- Real GDP and private investment (fixed investment plus consumer durables expenditure) are from the U.S. Bureau of Economic Analysis and Statistics Canada GDP tables; gray bars reflect the U.S. 2007 recession dates.
-Real business loans series are constructed from United States Board of Governors data on commercial and industrial loans at all commercial banks and Bank of Canada data on loans to non-financial corporations and unincorporated businesses by chartered banks.
-All quantity series are in logs, detrended using an HP filter with weight 1600.
-Lending conditions series are the net percentage of banks reporting tightened loan standards in the U.S. Board of Governors' Senior Loan Officer Opinion Survey on Bank Lending Practices and the Bank of Canada' Senior Loan Officer Survey.
+NOTE.- Real GDP series drawn from U.S. Bureau of Economic Analysis and Statistics Canada GDP tables; gray bars reflect U.S. 2007 recession dates.
+Bilateral trade series are Canada-U.S. nominal merchandise exports and imports of non-energy products deflated by export and import price indices, from Statistics Canada.
+Real business loans series constructed from United States Board of Governors data on commercial and industrial loans at all commercial banks and Bank of Canada data on loans to non-financial corporations and unincorporated businesses by chartered banks.
+Quantity series are in logs, detrended using an HP filter with weight 1600.
+Lending conditions series are net percentage of banks reporting tightened loan standards in the U.S. Board of Governors' Senior Loan Officer Opinion Survey on Bank Lending Practices and the Bank of Canada's Senior Loan Officer Survey.